 If you are an unpaid carer supporting someone with MND, this guide is designed to help you look after your own wellbeing.
 It provides information about carers' rights, assessments and services, and how to manage difficult emotions that you may feel when facing the demands of the caring role.

 This guide was announced Patient Information Resource of the Year 2016, by the British Medical Association at the BMA Awards, and also won the Self Care category in the same year.

-The following options enable you to download either the full version of the guide or extracted sections.
+See below for the full version of the guide or separate sections.
 Click on the image or heading to download the item you want.